ISO 27001:2022: Key Updates and Transition Process

 - Secure Coding

-All organizations currently certified under the ISO 27001:2013 standard have until October 31, 2025 to transition to the new revision.
+All organizations currently certified under the ISO 27001:2013 standard have until October 31, 2025 to transition to the new version.

 New certification applicants may continue to be audited against the 2013 revision of ISO 27001 until April 30, 2024—an update from the initial deadline of October 31, 2023.